 Task 2.07 ‘identify (external) data sources for data enrichment’ There could be several links to different resources and portals.

-Someone commented maybe F. Glockler: links should be done on an institute level for quality control for example: I have to make sure that on an institutional level that values/text in our database are linked to a resource for reference.
+F. Glöckler: links should be done on an institute level for quality control for example: I have to make sure that on an institutional level that values/text in our database are linked to an outside resource for reference.

 A. Kroh: Isn’t this already done via ABCD-EFG (referring to the quality check)